 \section{Discussion and Conclusion}

 Quantum computing holds an immense potential to tackle complex biophysical and biological problems with exponentially large solution spaces~\cite{harris_kendon2010}, and can provide a computational advantage over traditional classical algorithms.
 This is in addition to quantum hashing approaches~\cite{Ablayev_Khadiev_Vasiliev_Ziiatdinov_2025_Quantum_Hashing}, which offer significant savings in quantum memory.
+Here, we proposed a quantum-classical algorithm for accurate calculation of electrostatic interactions for a system of point charges, in which the long-range interactions (energy $E^L$ in Eq. (\ref{eq:eq5})) are computed on a quantum device.
+The short-range interactions ($E^S$) are computed on a classical device along with the self-interaction and dipole interaction energies ($E^{self}$ and $E^{dip}$ in Eq. (\ref{eq:eq5})).

-Here, we employed quantum computing to develop and test a quantum-classical algorithm for accurate calculation of the long-range electrostatic interactions between point charges.
-A common approach to treat the long-range electrostatics is to employ the Particle Mesh Ewald method in conjunction with the periodic boundary conditions (PBC).
-Under PBC, a molecular system (e.g. biomolecule) is placed in a unit cell (solvation box), which is replicated in the $x-$, $y-$, and $z-$directions to generate image cells, in order to fill the entire 3D space.
-The Ewald summation methods compute electrostatic interaction energy $E$ (Eq. (\ref{eq:eq5})) without using cut-off distances, while also avoiding enumeration of all charge pairs $i$ and $j$.
+A common approach to treat the long-range electrostatics is to employ the particle mesh Ewald method in conjunction with the periodic boundary conditions (PBC).
+Under PBC, a molecular system (e.g. biomolecule) is placed in a unit cell (solvation box), which is replicated in the $x-$, $y-$, and $z-$directions to generate image cells filling the 3d-space.
+The Ewald summation methods compute electrostatic interaction energy without truncating the energy at long distances, while also avoiding enumeration of all charge pairs $i$ and $j$.
 It is well known that infinite series in Eqs. (\ref{eq:eq3})-(\ref{eq:eq4}) are poorly converging; yet, employing the Ewald summation methods enables one to overcome this problem.